-Forest of Dean District Council is developing an Area Action Plan (AAP) and Masterplan for the regeneration of Cinderford Northern Quarter.
-A Sustainability Appraisal has been carried out, in order to fulfil legislative requirements and help decision-makers develop an AAP which has thoroughly considered the sustainability of its policy direction, options and chosen interventions, pre-empting potential negative impacts and exploring opportunities to enhance the beneficial impacts of its preferred policy route.
+Forest of Dean District Council (FoDDC) has developed an Area Action Plan (AAP) and Masterplan for the regeneration of Cinderford Northern Quarter (referred to as the "Pre-Submission Draft AAP and Masterplan").
+A Sustainability Appraisal (referred to hereafter as "the Appraisal") has been carried out, in order to fulfil legislative requirements and to assist decision-makers in developing the AAP and Masterplan through the consideration of the sustainability of its policy direction, options and chosen interventions.
+The Appraisal has sought to identify, and therefore pre-empt potential negative impacts whilst also identifying opportunities to enhance the beneficial impacts of its preferred policy route.

-This report comprises the Sustainability Appraisal Report (SAR), a key output of the Sustainability Appraisal process (hereafter also referred to as the "Appraisal" or "SEA/SA").
+This Report comprises the Sustainability Appraisal Report (SAR), a key output of the Sustainability Appraisal process (hereafter also referred to as the "Appraisal" or "SEA/SA").
 As will be explained in the body of this Report, Sustainability Appraisal is a process driven in part by compliance with European and English law(1)(2) and also by best practice.
-It incorporates both the process of SEA, and its principal output, the Environmental Report, seeking to augment this with thorough and effective integration of all aspects of sustainability.
+It incorporates a statutory assessment process called Strategic Environmental Assessment (SEA) and its principal output, the Environmental Report, seeking to augment this with thorough and effective integration of all aspects of sustainability.